Tata Communications Limited (NSE: TATACOMM) Q4 2026 Earnings Call dated Apr. 22, 2026

 Vineet Manik

-Yeah.
-It’s good to hear your energetic voice Ganesh.
-And you have answered most of my questions but just one thing from my side that how do you guys now look STT as a non core investment for us?
-Because there has been a development at the global entity where KKR and Syntel has taken taken stake.
+Yes.
+It’s good to hear your energetic voice, Ganesh, and you have answered most of my questions.
+But just one thing from my side that how do you guys now look STT as a noncore investment for us because there has been a development at the global entity where KKR and Singtel has taken stake.
 So how should we look at this investment from a going forward basis?
-Any plans to monetize in the near term and get the cash out of it which will help us to reduce the debt or help us that cash to put in the future growth capital or do we have plans to further infuse capital to grow that business on a going forward basis?
+Any plans to monetize in the near term and get the cash out of it, which will help us to reduce the debt or help us that cash to put in the future growth capital?
+Or do we have plans to further increase capital to grow that business on a going forward basis?
+So just wanted your views on the same.

 Kabir Ahmed Shakir